tinfoilsh/tinfoil-cli/README.md

 curl -fsSL https://github.com/tinfoilsh/tinfoil-cli/raw/main/install.sh | sh
 ```

-Note: If you receive permission errors (for example, if you’re not running as root), you may need to run the command with sudo:
+Note: If you receive permission errors (for example, if you're not running as root), you may need to run the command with sudo:

 ```sh
 sudo curl -fsSL https://github.com/tinfoilsh/tinfoil-cli/raw/main/install.sh | sh